Papua New Guinea

 Air transport is the main mode of travel within the country as the construction of roads are hampered by rugged mountainous terrain that runs through the heart of PNG.
 Sea transport is also important for the movement of passengers and freight for towns and villages along its coastline and river systems.
 Its main international airport is Jackson’s Airport in Port Moresby which has international flights connecting most countries in South East Asia and the Oceania region plus domestic flights to all its major towns.

 PNG has a monsoonal tropical climate which is hot, humid, and wet on the coast, and cooler in the highlands.
 Its high mountains also receive frost and snow.
 Its vegetation is rich and consists of the lowlands, the highlands, mountain forest, swamp forest, and mangrove forest.
 It has the world’s greatest variety of orchids, and over 700 bird species which includes 38 species of the colourful Bird of Paradise.
 Unique species of insects can also be found on the island like the Queen Alexandria Butterfly, the largest butterfly in the world, found only in the Oro Province.
 Its home to a variety of exotic reptiles like the Papuan Taipan, New Guinea Death Adder, Papuan Black Snake, Carpet Python, Green Tree Python, and Papuan Python, and marsupials like the Tree Kangaroo, Bandicoots, Wallabies, Cuscus and Spiky Anteaters.
 PNG is an intriguing and adventurous destination, rich in cultural and military history.

 Papua New Guinea is home to the world-famous Kokoda Trail, the site of the WW2 battles of the Kokoda Campaign, and other great destinations.
-We have tours to a number of these destinations namely Kokoda, Buna, Sanananda, Gona, Tufi, Milne Bay, and Rabaul.
+Click here for a range of tours to these destinations namely Kokoda, Buna, Sanananda, Gona, Tufi, Milne Bay, and Rabaul.
 You can contact us if you have any questions regarding the country.